chrisk60331/robyn_llama_index_click/README.md

 # Robyn + LlamaIndex Analysis POC

 This is a proof of concept application that combines Robyn (a fast Python web framework) with LlamaIndex for document analysis and question answering.
+It also features a GraphQL API for querying documents.

 ## Setup